Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: CHALLENGES

 \subsection{Privacy and Security}

 In the current landscape, a client’s intent to unlearn becomes explicitly disclosed through direct requests, which exposes the request to the service provider and other clients.
 While necessary for coordination and auditability, this transparency opens the door for adversarial behaviors.
 Particularly, the service provider may selectively omit, delay, or ignore unlearning requests, thereby undermining both the confidentiality and enforceability of the unlearning process.
 Moreover, using \textit{active testing-based verification} (e.g., backdoor auditing and MIAs) may introduce unintended vulnerabilities \cite{gao2024verifi}.
 Malicious verifiers (e.g., the service providers, non-target clients) could exploit these techniques to extract sensitive information, infer training set membership, or tamper with model behavior.
+Therefore, designing verification mechanisms with robustness against adversarial misuse remains a pressing challenge.